kowtowme/django-cms/docs/extending_cms/custom_plugins.rst

 Custom Plugins
 ##############

-CMS Plugins are used to give content managers the ability to add content to pages, in most cases, the builtin and 3rd party plugins are not enough, in which case you have to write your own custom CMS Plugin.
+Content managers are given the ability to add and extend the functionality of Django CMS through existing, buitin or third party, plugins.
+Creating plugins are rather simple, but requires existing knowledge of....

-Don't worry though, since writing a CMS Plugin is rather simple.
+With that in mind, writing a CMS Plugin is rather simple.

 ********
 Overview
 ********

-* A subclass of :class:`cms.plugin_base.CMSPluginBase`, usually placed in ``cms_plugins.py`` defines your plugin.
+Generally, to create a plugin you would:

+* Define the plugin by subclassing :class:`cms.plugin_base.CMSPluginBase`.
+Convention is to place the subclass in ``cms_plugins.py``.
-* A template to render the plugin.
+* Create a template to render the plugin.
 * *Optionally* use a subclass of :class:`cms.models.pluginmodel.CMSPlugin` to store the configuration for your plugin instances.